akestoridis/zigator/README.md

 * Visualize data from a database of Zigbee packets
 * Train decision tree classifiers from a database of Zigbee packets
 * Inject forged packets over UDP
+* Launch selective jamming and spoofing attacks with an ATUSB

 ## Getting Started